A new vision for mental health provision and how measures will be implemented have been agreed. See article in East Anglian Daily Times.

 to go to PA Finder or click here to read a PDF press release

-One of The Suffolk Brokerage's expert services is a free 'health check' for your care service.
+One of Care Development East's expert services is a free 'health check' for your care service.
 Our consultant, a very experienced adult social care practitioner, will work with you and benchmark your service against good practice.
-Click here for details
+Click here for details.

 Clarke Care in Bury St Edmunds recently received an Outstanding rating from the Care Quality Commission

 .
-Owner Lorraine Clarke shared her top tips to Registered Managers at a meeting in Stowmarket run by The Suffolk Brokerage.
+Owner Lorraine Clarke shared her top tips to Registered Managers at a meeting in Stowmarket run by Care Development East.
 Click here

 to read Lorraine's tips.
 Also, an article in The Guardian